remix-run/remix-website/data/posts/remix-i18n.md

 }
 ```

-How we slim down the data with the `getLang` function looks like this.
+We can slim down the data with the `getLang` function to return only the correct translation of the content

 ```jsx
 // ($lang).contacts.$contactId.tsx